kitsudaiki/OpenHanami/docs/frontend/cli_sdk_docu.md

 ### Check MNIST Dataset Result

-Checks a request-result against a dataset to compare who much of the output of the network was correct.
+Checks a resulting dataset from an MNIST-test against a reference-dataset to compare how much of the output of the network was correct.
 The output gives the percentage of the correct output-values.
 It is primary used for automatic testing.

 === "CLI"